-- Attend your organizational meeting.
+- Attend your first Neighborhood Watch meeting.

 - Pass important information to area coordinators in your neighborhood.

-- Help with educational neighborhood meetings.
+- Help with additional educational neighborhood meetings.

 Area Coordinator Responsibilities:

-- Be the main contact between the Sheriff's Office and your Neighborhood Watch by getting information from the Sheriff's Office and giving it to the Block Captains.
+- Be the main contact between the Sheriff's Office and your Neighborhood Watch group by getting information from the Sheriff's Office and giving it to the Block Captains.